 Restaurant Group to Host Three Benefits for Local Non-Profit Organizations

-PETOSKEY, MICHIGAN — In 2017, Wineguys Restaurant Group (owners of City Park Grill, Palette Bistro, and Roast & Toast in Petoskey) started Eating for Others in conjunction with City Park Grill’s 20th Anniversary.
-The goal: recognize deserving local non-profit organizations and make a 10% donation from lunch and dinner proceeds the first three Wednesdays in May.
-Now in its third year, these annual benefits continue to gain momentum.
+PETOSKEY, MICHIGAN — MAY 2023 — In 2017, Wineguys Restaurant Group (owners of City Park Grill, Palette Bistro, and Roast & Toast in Petoskey) started Eating for Others.
+The goal: recognize deserving local non-profit organizations.
+Now in its 8th year, Wineguys restaurants continue to donate 10% of breakfast, lunch and dinner proceeds from the first three Wednesdays in May.

-Northern Michigan contains some of the most important, diverse, and pristine water resources on earth.
+Northern Michigan contains some of the most important, diverse and pristine water resources on earth.
 Tip of the Mitt Watershed Council protects these waters — Great Lakes, inland lakes, rivers, streams, wetlands, and ground water — for future generations to enjoy their unspoiled character.
-Since 1979, the Watershed Council has protected the water resources of Antrim, Charlevoix, Cheboygan, and Emmet Counties.
-Supported by members of full-time and seasonal residents, lake associations, and businesses, the Watershed Council focus is on environmental integrity and economic and aesthetic values of water resources. (watershedcouncil.org)
+Since 1979, the Watershed Council has protected the water resources of Antrim, Charlevoix, Cheboygan and Emmet Counties.
+Supported by members of full-time and seasonal residents, lake associations and businesses, the Watershed Council focus is on environmental integrity and economic and aesthetic values of water resources.

 “We are proud to continue the Eating for Others tradition,” Keedy adds.
 “It gives all of us an opportunity to recognize organizations that are doing great work in our communities.”